Hawks win NBA lottery in year where there's no clear choice for No. 1 pick

 Sheppard and Dillingham both came off the bench in their lone college seasons.

-Sheppard, who was voted the Southeastern Conference’s top freshman by coaches after leading the league in steals, was one of the league’s best playmakers and perimeter shooters.
+Sheppard, who was voted the Southeastern Conference’s top freshman by coaches, was one of the league’s best playmakers and perimeter shooters.
 He was Kentucky’s No. 3 scorer at 12.5 points per contest and averaged an SEC-best 2.5 steals that ranked eighth nationally, despite starting just five of 33 games.
-He also averaged 4.5 assists, 4.1 rebounds and made 52% of his 3-point attempts.

 Dillingham was voted the SEC’s top sixth man after averaging 15.2 and 3.9 assists.
 Kentucky tied for second in the conference and earned a No. 3 seed in the NCAA Tournament, only to get knocked out by Oakland in the round of 64.
 Coach John Calipari then left after 15 years for Arkansas.